Radio Button in Fluent Forms

 - Name Attribute: The input field’s name attribute is the HTML equivalent of the same name.
 You don’t need to modify this.

-- Conditional Logic: By the conditional logic, you can play different roles for different use cases.
-You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
-See this article to get the better understanding as this offers a wide range of use cases.
-For details, please check here.
+- Conditional Logic: You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
+To get a better understanding of Conditional Logic, read this.